Mayo Clinic Minnesota’s nurse anesthetist program is the oldest continuously operating school of nurse anesthesia.

 Required Bachelor Degree

-BSN or Bachelor of Science or Arts in an appropriate science related field from an accredited institution.
+BSN or Bachelor of Science or Arts in an appropriate biological science related field from an accredited institution.

 Have a current valid Minnesota RN license upon enrollment.